powmedia/backbone-forms/README.md

     }

 **Backbone collection notes**

 If using a Backbone collection as the `option` attribute, models in the collection must implement a `toString()` method.
-This populates the label of the `&lt;option&gt;`.
+This populates the label of the &lt;option&gt;.
 The ID of the model populates the `value` attribute.

 If there are no models in the collection, it will be `fetch()`ed.